Fall of Outremer: Counterattack at Tortosa

-The Siege of Ruad
+Siege of Ruad

 Jacques de Molay continued to appeal to the West for troops and supplies to fortify the island.
 In November 1301, Boniface VIII granted Ruad to the Templars, where they strengthened its fortifications, and installed a small force as a permanent garrison.
 They were under the command of the marshal Barthélemy de Quincy.
 Plans for combined operations between the Franks and the Mongols were made for the winters of 1301 and 1302.

 In 1302, the Mamluks sent a fleet to Tripoli where they began the Siege of Ruad.
 The Templars fought hard against the invaders, but were eventually starved out.
 The Cypriots began assembling a fleet to rescue Ruad, but it arrived too late.
 The Templars surrendered on 26 September 1302, with the understanding that they could depart unharmed.
 However, most were executed, and the surviving Templar knights were taken as prisoners to Cairo, eventually dying of starvation after years of ill treatment.